faa-swim/nesg-jumpstart-kit/README.md

 # nesg-jumpstart-kit
-NESG Jumpstart Kit
-NESG Jumpstart kit supports both the consumer and producer clients.
+NESG Jumpstart kit for NESG users connecting to SWIM.